Stargate Finance Price Hits $0.29 on Exchanges (STG)

-Stargate Finance (STG) traded 0.1% lower against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on August 30th.
-Over the last seven days, Stargate Finance has traded down 13.8% against the U.S. dollar.
-One Stargate Finance token can now be purchased for about $0.29 or 0.00000497 BTC on major cryptocurrency exchanges.
-Stargate Finance has a market cap of $39.13 million and $7.91 million worth of Stargate Finance was traded on exchanges in the last 24 hours.
+Stargate Finance (STG) traded 0.5% higher against the U.S. dollar during the 1-day period ending at 13:00 PM E.T. on August 31st.
+One Stargate Finance token can now be bought for approximately $0.29 or 0.00000489 BTC on major exchanges.
+In the last week, Stargate Finance has traded down 20.8% against the U.S. dollar.
+Stargate Finance has a total market cap of $38.34 million and approximately $4.51 million worth of Stargate Finance was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.